majorkingleo/simpleflashfs/src/Readme.md

 # Cleanup job

-If the cleanup task is called when idle invalid inodes as pages will be erased.
+If the cleanup task is called when idle, invalid inodes as pages will be erased.
+If a new page has to be allocated, and no free page is available, the cleanup function is called immediate.

 # Startup